micropython/micropython/docs/tutorial/timer.rst

 Now that it's initialised, we can see some information about the timer::

     >>> tim
-    Timer(4, prescaler=255, period=32811, mode=0, div=0)
+    Timer(4, prescaler=624, period=13439, mode=UP, div=1)

-The information means that this timer is set to run at the peripheral clock speed divided by 255, and it will count up to 32811, at which point it triggers an interrupt, and then starts counting again from 0.
-These numbers are set to make the timer trigger at 10 Hz.
+The information means that this timer is set to run at the peripheral clock speed divided by 624+1, and it will count from 0 up to 13439, at which point it triggers an interrupt, and then starts counting again from 0.
+These numbers are set to make the timer trigger at 10 Hz: the source frequency of the timer is 84MHz (found by running ``tim.source_freq()``) so we get 84MHz / 625 / 13440 = 10Hz.

 Timer counter
 -------------